sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 > Do you ever research artworks or artists outside museums?

 After the initial questions, we conducted contextual inquiries as we observed and communicated with our participants as they walked through the museum.
 We asked our users to verbalize their thoughts to each other and to us to get a sense of their interactions with artworks.
-We employed the four basic techniques of contextual inquiries, as outlined in "Contextual Design" by Beyer and Holtzblatt(?):
+We employed the four basic techniques of contextual inquiries, as outlined in *Contextual Design* by Beyer and Holtzblatt<sup>[2]</sup>:

 1. **Context:** Interviewing people at an art museum
 2. **Partnership:** Constantly communicating with the participants to understand their thought process